 The celebration is traditionally held the week before general University Commencement.
-This year it will be held on Sunday, May 3, 2015 at 10 a.m.
-The celebration, including mass, recognition ceremony, and reception will be approximately 4 hours long.
+This year it will be held on Sunday, April 30, 2017 at 10:00 a.m.
+The celebration, including mass, recognition ceremony, and reception will be approximately four hours long.

 Who can participate?

-Any LMU student completing a degree in Fall 2014 or Spring and Summer 2015.
+Any LMU student completing an undergraduate or graduate degree in Fall 2016 or Spring and Summer 2017.
 Space is limited, so every attempt will be made to accommodate those who are interested in participating.